bmatthewshea/Ruby-Enterprise-Final-Patched/README.md

 https://github.com/bacrossland/ruby_enterprise

-(He also commited/pushed with .cvsignore intact.
-So it has missing files in repo - or this seems to be the reason)

 Files that were missing from above - that are available here in this repo (using original REE source):

         source/configure